Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation

+Generative large language models (LLMs) do not directly produce natural language text.
+Instead, they generate a high-dimensional probability distribution over all tokens in their vocabulary.
+The process of converting these probabilities into coherent text, known as \textit{decoding}, can substantially influence the quality of the generated output, sometimes matching the impact of the LLM itself.

+Most decoding strategies employed with contemporary LLMs involve hyperparameters that play critical roles in shaping the generated text.
+These hyperparameters strongly influence factors such as coherence, fluency, and diversity \citep{zhou2024balancingdiversityriskllm}.
+Despite their importance, the selection and tuning of these hyperparameters remain under-explored.
+Users often rely on default settings and prioritize benchmarking different models over optimizing decoding strategies.
+This approach overlooks the varying requirements of different text generation tasks, ranging from factual domains like news generation to creative areas such as fiction.
+Additionally, the effectiveness of decoding strategies may vary across different models, a nuance that current practices— which assess strategies uniformly across models—fail to capture.

-In this study, we systematically vary hyperparameters of commonly used decoding strategies to assess their effect on text quality across different data sets and importantly, across different SOTA open-source models.
-By using pre-defined grids for the hyperparameters in deterministic (beam width), stochastic ($k$, $p$, and temperature), and contrastive ($\alpha$ and $k$) decoding strategies, we explore their role in balancing creativity, trustworthiness, and overall text quality.
+Recent research underscores the impact of hyperparameter configurations on both the coherence and diversity of generated text when using sampling-based decoding \citep{zhou2024balancingdiversityriskllm}.
+In this study, we extend this by systematically varying the hyperparameters of commonly used decoding strategies—deterministic, sampling-based, and contrastive—to evaluate their effects on text quality across diverse datasets, metrics, and open-source LLMs.
+By employing predefined grids for hyperparameters in deterministic (beam width), stochastic (top-$k$, top-$p$, and temperature), and contrastive ($\alpha$ and $k$) decoding strategies, we investigate their role in balancing coherence, fluency, diversity, and overall text quality.